mariahnorell/website/content/courses/intro_pa/python/python.md

 df_name.column_name.count()
 ```

-## Tutorial
+## Tutorial 2

-To practice what we just learned, let's use sample data to pull these statistics.
-Download the following HR data set from Kaggle: https://www.kaggle.com/rhuebner/human-resources-data-set
+We just learned how to index, sort, and describe data.
+To practice what we just learned, let's use the following HR data set from Kaggle: https://www.kaggle.com/rhuebner/human-resources-data-set.

 ### Part One: Describe Command